top of page

 RAW: Because JPEG is so Last Season

-Shooting in RAW is like ordering the deluxe version – more data, more editing power.
+Shooting in RAW is like ordering the deluxe version – more data, and more editing power.
 Adobe Lightroom and Photoshop are your new BFFs.
 Turn that mediocre shot into a masterpiece and make everyone wonder if you've been secretly apprenticing under the photography gods.

 On-camera settings.
 George Tatakis Photography